pkb32/notification-service/Readme.md

 ## ✅ Assumptions

-* Actual delivery (email/sms) is not implemented — focus is on API + queue + persistence
+* Actual delivery (email/sms) is not implemented — focus is on API + queue
 * Retry is simulated using BullMQ's `attempts` and `backoff`
+* userID will be unique, hence no need to check for user with same multiple userID
 ---